GeoNet/delta/install/README.md

 Sensor specific calibrations that may impact overall sensitivity.
 A list of installation times where calibrated values of the _Sensor_ sensitivity are known and can be used to override the default _Model_ sensitivities.
-For the component, sensitivity, and frequency either a value can be given directly or an expression can be used if that is more readible.
+For the component, sensitivity, and frequency either a value can be given directly or an expression can be used if that is more readable.

 | Field | Description | Units |
 | --- | --- | --- |